No products in the cart.

 Anyway, she used castoff jeans to make this quilt top.
 Since the denim was so heavy, she opted out of using batting and is using a beautiful plaid wool as the backing that you can kind of see popping out around the edges.
 To achieve the gorgeous variation of color, Caitlyn used both the front and the back of the different pairs of ripped up jeans.

-A couple tips she has, after getting halfway through making this quilt:
+A couple tips she has to sew with denim, after getting halfway through making this quilt:

 - For the sashiko stitching, she is using the sharpest needle she can find and changing it often.
 She is also using 2 strands of embroidery floss to get that nice thick stitch.